semihsonkornyu/hack_my_robot/README.md

 ```
 rostopic pub -1 /path_ready std_msgs/Empty
 ```
 8. Wait until it finishes the routine.
-If all went well, the robot should have taken 3 pictures in the 3 locations you previously set.
+If all went well, the robot should have "EXCAVATED" in the 3 locations you previously set.
 9. If you are happy with the routine, publish an empty message to the start_journey topic to start a loop.
 The routine will stop as soon as you stop publishing the message to the topic.
 ```
 rostopic pub /start_journey std_msgs/Empty
 ```